 Update #2: SBIRT For Women’s Health Professionals Learning Opportunity

 On June 9, 2021, the Catalyst blog post Back To Basics: The 3 Fundamentals That Everyone Always Forgets About SBIRT covered the 3 fundamentals of Screening, Brief Intervention, and Referral to Treatment (SBIRT).
 This important tool in every healthcare and behavioral healthcare provider’s toolbox exists as a “pivot point” between, treatment and prevention and serves as and aid in decision-making to determine appropriate prevention or treatment services.
 Readers read about the six characteristics identified by SAMHSA for this useful intervention.

 Are you looking for a way to learn about how to better manage substance use issues within the women’s health setting using an SBIRT model?
 Project ECHO Nevada and CASAT are collaborating to offer six weekly tele-ECHO clinics that include a didactic presentation, combined with patient case presentations, and offers free CME/CEUs.
 The team members for this exciting opportunity are:

 - Melissa Hoffman, DNP, APRN, PMHNP-BC

-The sessions will be held on Mondays at 12 PM PDT beginning July 19, 2021.
+The sessions will be held on Thursdays at 9AM PDT beginning April 7, 2022.
 View the SBIRT For Women’s Health Professionals flyer and registration information for additional information.